Tiffany Hayes: WNBA

 In 2018, with the return of McCoughtry, the Dream was back in the mix for a playoff spot and eventually emerged as a title contender.
 Hayes was voted into the 2018 WNBA All-Star Game, making it her second all-star game appearance.
 She finished the season with a new career high in scoring.
 On July 17, 2018, Hayes hit a game winner from beyond half-court as time expired to beat the Connecticut Sun on the road 86-83.
 The Dream finished 23–11 with the number 2 seed in the league, receiving a double-bye to the semi-finals.
 McCoughtry was sidelined with a knee injury and the Dream were eliminated by the Washington Mystics in five games.

 On August 10, 2019, Hayes scored a new-career high 34 points in an 87–82 loss to the Indiana Fever.
 With McCoughtry sidelined for the whole season with a knee injury, the Dream finished with a league worst 8–26 record.

 On December 13, 2023, Hayes announced her retirement from the WNBA.

+Hayes throwing a free throw during a Valkyries game against the Indiana Fever at Gainbridge Fieldhouse in Indianapolis, Indiana in 2026.

 On May 31, 2024, it was announced that the Las Vegas Aces had signed Hayes out of retirement.
 On October 4, 2024, the WNBA announced Hayes is the Sixth Player of the Year, the award for the top player coming off the bench in the league's season.

 On February 6, 2025, Hayes signed a one-year contract with the Golden State Valkyries.
+On August 11th during a game vs the Connecticut Sun Hayes passes the legendary Sheryl Swoopes on the WNBA's all-time scoring list.